10 Questions To Ask Your Wealth Manager And The Answers You Want

 And here’s the thing:

-Even if you did, it’s doubtful that lone star would offer expertise in all the other services you need as a high-net-worth individual.
-Those other services in many ways matter more than investment performance.
+Even if you did, it’s doubtful that Lone Star would offer expertise in all the other services you need as a high-net-worth individual.
+Those other services matter more than investment performance in many ways.
 This is another of the 7 warning signs your advisor is costing you money.

-When you ask this question in your wealth manager interview, an insecure wealth manager who is unsure of his own position on the issue will hesitate to answer or will exaggerate and say something about being confident that they can.
+When you ask this question in your wealth manager interview, an insecure wealth manager who is unsure of his position on the issue will hesitate to answer or exaggerate and say something about being confident they can.

 But a wealth manager who knows the facts will answer immediately, and their answer will be the one you want to hear:

-Answer You Want to Hear: Highly unlikely, and that’s why I use a strategic approach.
+Answer You Want to Hear: Highly unlikely, so I use a strategic approach.

 You want personal, concierge-style service.
 Not a random team of phone specialists hired from India.
 And not newbies fresh out of college handling all this ‘low-level customer service stuff.